jessr92/Curriculum-vitae/gordon-reid-cv.md

 #### Dynamic Merchandising Experience

-Worked on on numerous systems including: a self-service graphic creation web tool making use of various web technologies and a large scale metadata aggregator and widget renderer in Scala and Java.
+Worked on numerous systems including: a self-service graphic creation web tool making use of various web technologies and a large scale metadata aggregator and widget renderer in Scala and Java.

 # Education